Entries linking to monkey-bread

 Either way, by c.
 1200 it had replaced the usual Old English word for "bread," which was hlaf (see loaf (n.)).

-Extended sense of "food, sustenance in general" (late 12c.) is perhaps via the Lord's Prayer.
-Slang meaning "money" dates from 1940s, but compare breadwinner, and bread as "one's livelihood" dates to 1719.
+The extended sense of "food, sustenance in general" (late 12c.) is perhaps via the Lord's Prayer.
+The slang meaning "money" dates from 1940s, but compare breadwinner, and bread as "one's livelihood" dates to 1719.
 Bread and circuses (1914) is from Latin, in reference to food and entertainment provided by the government to keep the populace content.
 "Duas tantum res anxius optat, Panem et circenses" [Juvenal, Sat. x.80].